-LAKE REGION WATER INFRASTRUCTURE IMPROVEMENT PROJECTS \$1,000,000
+GLADES REGION INFRASTRUCTURE IMPROVEMENT PROGRAM: \$6,000,000

-Water infrastructure in the Lake Region (including the economically distressed cities of Belle Glade, South Bay and Pahokee) suffers from a history of inadequate design, substandard construction, the utilization of improper materials and a severe lack of investment for replacement and repair.
-As a result, the Lake Region suffers from the inadequate provision of water pressure and quality during both average and maximum daily flow conditions.
+Infrastructure in the Glades Region of Palm Beach County (including the economically distressed cities of Belle Glade, South Bay and Pahokee) suffers from a history of inadequate design, substandard construction, the utilization of improper materials and a severe lack of investment for replacement and repair.
+As a result, the Glades Region suffers from the inadequate provision of water pressure and quality during both average and maximum daily flow conditions, as well as chronic wastewater overflow issues due to infiltration of stormwater into the wastewater collection system, particularly during major storm events.
 Provision of adequate fire flow pressure during daily flow conditions is also difficult due to the significant deterioration of existing water mains.
-The continued deterioration of the water infrastructure has resulted in historic rates of 40% water loss throughout the system, leading to threats to the health, safety and welfare of the citizens of the Lake Region.
-It has also curtailed the ability of Palm Beach County and the municipalities of the Lake Region to attract economic development and business expansion, as well as supporting residential and commercial development.
-Additionally, the Lake Region Water Treatment Plant, previously funded with state and federal contributions to produce high quality water for the Region, is depreciating at an accelerating rate, further preventing the expansion of the water delivery system to promote economic growth in the Region.
-A suite of Water Infrastructure Improvement Projects (Projects) are required in order to repair and restore the water infrastructure of the Lake Region to a level that will ensure the provision of high quality water delivery, protect the health, safety and welfare of the public and businesses of the Lake Region and improve the economic development outlook of the Region.
-The proposed projects are prioritized in the Glades Region Master Plan and are being coordinated with necessary storm water and transportation improvements to provide a multi-faceted approach to foster economic development through the improvement of basic infrastructure throughout the Region.
+The continued deterioration of the infrastructure has resulted in threats to the health, safety and welfare of the citizens of the Glades Region and has also curtailed the ability of Palm Beach County and the municipalities of the Region to attract economic development and business expansion, as well as supporting residential and commercial development.
+As a result of the infrastructure deficiencies, and to develop a strategy for economic development for the Glades Region, the County finalized the Glades Region Master Plan, which detailed specific Infrastructure Improvement Projects (Projects) that are required in order to repair and restore the water, wastewater, stormwater, and transportation infrastructure of the Glades Region to a level that will protect the health, safety and welfare of the public and businesses of the Region, provide resiliency against major storm events, and improve the economic development outlook for the citizens of the area.
+The proposed projects are prioritized in the Glades Region Master Plan and are coordinated to provide a multi-faceted approach to foster economic development through the improvement of basic infrastructure throughout the Region.